-With an Apple Music trial, I realised I could just watch this Super Bowl performance directly.
-I’ll just switch on the translated English captions , I thought to myself, but nothing - no options, no subtitles, no translated subtitles, no sign language, nothing.
+It took an Apple Music trial for me to witness some of the digital barriers that the Disabled community has been reporting for years.
+While wanting to watch this Super Bowl performance, I’ll just switch on the translated English captions , I thought to myself, but nothing - no options, no audio descriptions, no subtitles, no translated subtitles, no sign language, nothing.
 No options at all.

 This is strange, surely after sponsoring this huge event, Apple Music would do the bare minimum in terms of accessibility.
 They’re also publishing the content via a paid service, in Europe - this is a legal requirement under the European Accessibility Act (EAA).